 "The Baptismal Covenant is God's word to us, proclaiming our adoption by grace,

 and our word to God, promising our response of faith and love.
-Those within the covenant constitute the community we call the Church; therefore the services of the Baptismal Covenant are conducted during the public worship of the congregation where
+Those within the covenant constitute the community we call the Church; therefore the services of the Baptismal Covenant are conducted during the public worship of the congregation where the person's membership is held,

--- United Methodist Book of Worship
+except in very unusual circumstances." -- United Methodist Book of Worship

 Adults who are baptized will receive the sacrament as part of the process of membership at Christ Church.
 Therefore, adults should go through the membership process before joining and receiving baptism.
 This is to ensure that individuals have a basic understanding of the promises made in response to God's grace in baptism.